inniria/i2improve/README.md

 # I2Improve
 ## Improved Improved Improve mod for Wurm

-This mod is a total re-write of the Improved Improve (https://github.com/munsta0/WUClientImprovedImprove) mod by Munsta0, with additional features added.
+This mod is a total re-write of the [Improved Improve](https://github.com/munsta0/WUClientImprovedImprove) mod by Munsta0, with additional features added.
+It is an improve mod that automatically chooses the right tool and action to improve an item, working both on items inside containers and items on the world.

+## How to install
+Firstly, it requires [Ago's client modloader](https://github.com/ago1024/WurmClientModLauncher/releases/).
+You can then download the file i2improve.zip and extract its contents inside the **WurmLauncher/mods** folder.

 ## How does it work